 The Component of Concentration:

 Regardless of the type of meditation practice, meditators will use a particular object of concentration that they actively focus their attention on.
-Just as a golfer zones in on a golfball before teeing off, meditators will use their concentrative powers to focus their attention on a particular sensory object of focus.
-By concentrating the mind on a single object, practitioners are able to slow down the cognitive chatter in their heads, becoming anchored to the present-moment, which allows them to enjoy the stillness that comes with enhanced awareness.
+Just as a golfer zones in on a golf ball before teeing off, meditators will use their concentrative powers to focus their attention on a particular sensory object of focus.
+By concentrating the mind on a single object, practitioners are able to slow down the cognitive chatter in their heads, becoming anchored in the present moment, which allows them to enjoy the stillness that comes with enhanced awareness.

 There are a wide variety of commonly used objects of concentration, with two of the most commonly used being the breath and mantras.
-If a particular meditation technique instructs individuals to focus on their breath, then they would either focus their attention on the inflow and outflow of respiration coming form their nose or actively watch their stomach rise and fall each time they breathe.
-Additionally, if you choose to use supplements for focus and it helps improve your concentration levels, that’s all that matters.
-As some of us find it quite difficult to focus, alternatives like these can make all the difference to your lifestyle habits.
+If a particular meditation technique instructs individuals to focus on their breath, then they would either focus their attention on the inflow and outflow of respiration coming from their nose or actively watch their stomach rise and fall each time they breathe.

 Conversely, if a particular technique instructs individuals to use a mantra, or short Sanskrit saying, they would want to concentrate on silently repeating the phrase in their head.
 Some common mantras that you may be familiar with are ‘Om‘, ‘So Hum‘, and ‘Sat Chit Ananda‘.
 In regard to concentration, His Holiness the 14th Dalai Lama tells us: